raymondji/commitstack/README.md

 `git stack` aims to add just enough functionality to make "native stacking" more ergonomic.

 There are many [great](https://graphite.dev/) [stacking](https://github.com/aviator-co/av) [tools](https://github.com/gitbutlerapp/gitbutler) already, but most of them require external metadata to keep track of stacks.
 That means they can innovate more on features and UX, but also that you can't just `git checkout -b myfeature` anymore. `git stack` works entirely on top of native Git.
-It's completely stateless, and works by automatically parsing stacks from your commit structure.
+It's stateless, and works by automatically parsing stacks from your commit structure.

 In addition, `git stack` helps with the other half of the puzzle.
 It integrates with both Gitlab and Github to automate creating and updating MRs/PRs from a stack.
-I was surprised to find that many of the popular stacking tools only support Github.
+I was surprised to find that most of the popular stacking tools only support Github.

 ## Installation